-With its interdisciplinary Teaching with Writing series, the Writing Across the Curriculum program offers University instructors a regular series of workshops, seminars, short-courses, discussions, and consultations.
-In response to COVID-19, all TWW events have moved online.
+With its interdisciplinary Teaching with Writing series, the Writing Across the Curriculum program offers University instructors a regular series of workshops, panels, discussions, seminars, short-courses, writing hunkers, and consultations.

 We support writing instruction in the following ways:

 Workshops provide practical advice for classroom activities and hands-on practice in specific techniques that faculty can then import into their classrooms and courses.
 Workshops are our most frequent and most interactive genre and are offered regularly throughout the semester.

 By request, members of the WAC team regularly plan and co-facilitate workshops, discussions, and consultations inside departments or departmental clusters.
 For departments that are engaged with the Writing-Enriched Curriculum program (WEC), these sessions can be seen as a continuation of meetings in which faculty members and instructors collectively identified expected writing abilities and are looking for ways to apply elements of the department’s Writing Plan to their courses.
 For departments inside and outside WEC, these workshops and discussions create opportunities for faculty members and other departmental instructors to think about their courses and assignments in conversation with colleagues and members of the WAC team.